 For materials on this project I used the retaining wall blocks.
 There are quite a variety of block styles to choose from.
 I went with a mid priced block (about $2.50 per block) that has some natural looking contouring.
 The sides of the block are beveled to allow for rounded corners or even circular raised beds.

-two daylilies (which are edible), some gerbera daisies (to plant on the edges), and a red flowering penstemon called 'Ruby Candles'.
+For plants I chose three colors of sweet peppers (orange, red, and yellow), two daylilies (which are edible), some gerbera daisies (to plant on the edges), and a red flowering penstemon called ‘Ruby Candles’.
 Adding flowers and herbs to a garden bed in order to attract beneficial insects is called companion planting.
 Flowers attract pollinators which as we all know are very beneficial to gardeners!
 I do need to note that this bed already had a few plants that I grew from seed including peppers and basil.

 I set the concrete blocks directly on the soil since these were only going to be a one layer border for the raised beds.
 I leveled the blocks with soil but if the blocks were to be used as a retaining wall they would have needed gravel for leveling underneath the stones.